 The Directors' Remuneration Policy is subject to a binding shareholder vote every three years.
-It was last approved at the AGM held in 2020 and it has therefore been recommended to shareholders for approval at the forthcoming AGM (please refer to the Notice of AGM beginning on page 101 for further information).
-Of the votes cast at the 2020 AGM, 99.95% were in favour and 0.05% were against.
+It was last approved at the AGM held in 2023 and it is therefore expected that it will next be recommended to shareholders at the AGM in 2026.
+Of the votes cast at the 2023 AGM, 99.54% were in favour and 0.46% were against.

-This policy is reviewed annually and it is intended that it will continue for the year ending 31 March 2024 and for subsequent financial years.
+This policy is reviewed annually and it is intended that it will continue for the year ending 31 March 2026 and for subsequent financial years.